Go Project Structure and Dependencies

 This is equivelant to committing your NuGet

-folder in .NET or your npm./node_modules
+./packagesfolder in .NET or your npm./node_modulesfolder in Node.

 I looked at many Go projects to find a solution I liked.
 There are a lot of approaches to this problem including many attempts at a package manager for Go.
 The community is very much in flux around this topic.